Dr. Girish Anand, MD | Gastroenterology in Atlanta, GA | Healthline FindCare

 Dr. Anand has an average wait time of 10 – 15 minutes at their office(s).

-Dr. Anand accepts Blue Cross Blue Shield and Blue Cross Blue Shield of Georgia, and other major insurance plans.
+Dr. Anand accepts Aetna, Anthem and Blue Cross Blue Shield, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Anand has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.